Chun Afong: Political appointments

 King Kalākaua appointed Afong to the Privy Council of State, the advisory council to the monarch, on June 5, 1879.
 However, he resigned shortly afterward to become a diplomatic agent for the Chinese government in Hawaii.

 He was appointed commercial agent (shangdong) for China by the Chinese Minister to the United States in Washington, DC, Chen Lanbin, on August 13, 1879.
 He was not recognized by the Hawaiian government until mid-February 1880 when he was issued an exequatur.
 He resigned as consul in March 1882.

 Ultimately, the Aki opium scandal (in which his son Chun Lung, called Alung, was involved) became one of the corruption charges leading to the July 1887 coup of the king by his opponents.
 He was forced to sign the 1887 Bayonet Constitution which restricted his executive power.
 After the signing of the Bayonet Constitution, the suffrage system in the kingdom was changed.
 New racial and property restrictions targeting poor Native Hawaiians and all Asians were implemented.
 These groups, along with many naturalized subjects of Chinese descent who had been able to vote in previous elections, were disenfranchised, while the vote was extended to non-naturalized foreign Euro-American residents.

 Return to China

-After his eldest son Alung died in August 1889, he sold or reorganized most of his business holdings in Hawaii and invested in the Douglas Steamship Company in Hong Kong.
+Following the death of his eldest son, Alung, in August 1889, and amid a rise in anti-Chinese sentiment, he sold or restructured most of his business interests in Hawaii and redirected his investments to the Douglas Steamship Company in Hong Kong.
 He named Samuel Mills Damon as administrator of an estate left in Hawaii to support his wife Julia and their many children.
 He relocated his business quarter to Hong Kong and Macau and sailed from Hawaii for a final time on October 17, 1890.

 Toney (Chun Chik-yu), his eldest son by Julia, accompanied him back to assist him and would later become an influential businessman in his own right.
 Afong would remain in China for the rest of his life while managing his remaining business abroad.

 On September 25, 1906, Afong died quietly at the age of 81 at his home in Meixi Village.